Online gambling: Casinos

 There are a large number of online casinos in which people can play casino games such as roulette, blackjack, pachinko, baccarat, and many others.
 These games are played against the "house" which makes money because the odds are in its favor.

 Sweepstakes online casinos

 Sweepstakes online casinos represent an alternative approach to online gambling, providing a platform for casino-style gaming within jurisdictions where traditional online gambling faces legal constraints.
 These platforms are characterized by a sweepstakes model, differentiating them from standard online casinos by enabling users to participate in gaming without directly wagering real money.

 The operation of sweepstakes casinos is facilitated through a dual currency system.
 This system comprises "Gold Coins" for recreational gaming, which possess no real-world value, and "Sweepstakes Coins," which are employed in contests that offer participants the chance to win actual monetary prizes.
-Such a model is designed to comply with the sweepstakes laws in the United States, aiming to ensure a legal and secure gaming environment.
-For example, a sweepstakes casino Stake.us working in the US, adapted online gaming to the sweepstakes framework.
-Stake.us offers an array of casino-style games, making legal and safe gaming accessible to residents in most U.S. states.
-The implementation of the dual currency system at Stake.us and similar platforms both meet legal stipulations and respond to the demand for modern online gaming options.
+This model is designed to comply with the sweepstakes laws in the United States, but critics argue that it merely exploits a loophole.